 White teas come in a number of different grades and styles to suit different tastes and budgets.

-In this tea facts section we aim to introduce some of the key characteristics that produce this sometimes misunderstood category of teas.
+In this white tea facts section we aim to introduce some of the key characteristics that produce this sometimes misunderstood category of teas.

 White tea production process is the simplest of all teas and although white tea does undergo oxidisation unlike green tea.
 However the process does not include any rolling nor, traditionally a final drying 'bake' to halt the oxidisation process.